Albro3459/ClipboardHistory/README.md

 * <details>
     <summary>Installation Guide:</summary>

-  * this application is set up to only work with MacOS 14.4+
+  * this application is set up to only work with MacOS [14.4](https://github.com/Albro3459/ClipboardHistory/releases/tag/v2.955) or [15.5](https://github.com/Albro3459/ClipboardHistory/releases/tag/macOS15.5)
       * if you're on a lower MacOS, email me: brodsky.alex22@gmail.com, and I'll try to a different version

-  * download the zip from the [Releases](https://github.com/Albro3459/ClipboardHistory/releases) tab on GitHub or [Google Drive link](https://drive.google.com/drive/folders/1m8X2TRyfuec3BwHg0ln5yIVTkW53AYCk?usp=sharing)
+  * download the zip from the [Releases](https://github.com/Albro3459/ClipboardHistory/releases) tab on GitHub

   * unzip it